EyasuTeshome/shifttracker/mock-interviews/JSR-schedule-your-industry-professional-mock-interview-v3.md

 Later in the module, we will help you prepare for the interview, plan how to gather feedback about your performance in a mock interview, self-assess yourself in the different aspects covered in the interview, and define SMART goals to improve your interview skills.

 Attending this interview and receiving a satisfactory score from the interviewer is a module requirement.
-To avoid a block repetition, ensure that you schedule your interview before the end of Module 7 week 3 and prepare yourself thoroughly.
+So, to avoid a block repetition, ensure that you schedule your interview before the end of Module 7 week 3 and prepare yourself thoroughly.

 ### How do you schedule your industry professional mock interview?